How To Change Frequency On PWM Pins Of Arduino UNO

 Here is the default frequency of each PWM pin of Arduino UNO:

-Now, these frequencies are optimum for low-frequency applications like fading an LED.
-But these default frequencies are not suitable for High-frequency circuits.
+These frequencies are optimum for low-frequency applications like fading an LED.
+However, these default frequencies are not suitable for High-frequency circuits.
 For example, 1Khz is nothing when it comes to an S.M.P.S.

-There are many projects in which we require high-frequency pulses, One such project is a Buck-Converter.
-So to achieve frequency lower or higher than the default frequency on PWM pins, a one-line code you can use to change frequency on PWM pins of Arduino Uno is given below:
+There are many projects in which we require high-frequency pulses.
+One such project is a Buck Converter.
+So to achieve a frequency lower or higher than the default one, a one-line code you can use to change it is given below:

 TCCR2B = TCCR2B & B11111000 | B00000001; // for PWM frequency of 31372.55 Hz